Queensland Country Women's Association: History

 I would be true, for there are those who trust me; I would be pure, for there are those who care; I would be strong for there is much to suffer; I would be brave, for there is much to dare.

 I would be friend to all—the foe—the friendless; I would be giving and forget the gift; I would be humble, for I know my weakness; I would look up—and laugh—and love—and lift.

 Branches were grouped within a division, within the State body.
 Western Division included Roma and Trenhed.
 The Southern Region was rearranged by 1945 to form new divisions such as the Gympie and South Burnett.
 The new Maranoa Division looked after 29 branches including Dalby and Wandoan.

+In 1951, a branch of the QCWA was established on Samarai Island in the Australian-administered Territory of Papua and New Guinea.

 Queensland's Younger Sets were formed by April 1928 in Warwick, with the QCWA Bundaberg Younger Set established in mid-2008.
 Membership is for girls and women up to 25 years-of-age, although one set in 1930 allowed 'any girl or unmarried woman' as eligible for membership.

 In 2012 the QWC celebrated its 90th birthday.

 The Queensland chapter was inducted into the Queensland Business Leaders Hall of Fame in 2013.

 In 2017 the QWCA created its own perfume, '1922', to mark its 95th anniversary.
 It was released at 2017 Ekka and was developed by Damask Perfumery in Brisbane.
 The artwork and branding of the bottle was supplied by Brisbane watercolour artist Michelle Grayson.

 In 2019 the QWCA received a Queensland Greats Award from the Queensland Government.

 In 2022 the QCWA celebrated their centenary year.
 As part of the celebrations, in early February, the Perth Mint launched a $1 coin commemorating the centenary in Queensland and New South Wales.
 Other intended events were ongoing displays celebrating the achievements of early members, and attending Parliament House and raising concerns affecting women and families across Queensland.